scifigurmeet/simplewebsite/README.md

 # simplewebsite
-My name is Anuj
+My name is anuj
-I am from Sonipat,Haryana
+i am from sonipat